The Best Looks From the 28th Annual Screen Actors Guild Awards • EBONY

-This evening the 28th Annual Screen Actors Guild Awards aired live from Santa Monica, California.
-Will Smith took home the award for Male Actor in a Leading Role in King Richard which we knew would happen.
-Other actors, actresses, artists, and athletes arrived on the red carpet in stunning gowns, suits, and sneakers.
-Power couple Will and Jada pulled up color-coordinated.
-Scandal star Kerry Washington gave us Belle from Beauty and the Beast.
-Rapper Kid Cudi stepped out in his limited-edition Nike 1s paired with his chic blazer.
+On Sunday evening, the 28th Annual Screen Actors Guild Awards aired live from Santa Monica, California.
+Will Smith took home the award for Male Actor in a Leading Role for King Richard (which we knew would happen).
+He and his wife Jada Pinkett Smith pulled up in color-coordinated outfits.
+Scandal star Kerry Washington gave us Belle from Beauty and the Beast in a stunning yellow gown.
+But the women weren’t the only one flexing that evening—rapper Kid Cudi paired his evening blazer with a limited-edition Nike 1s.

 Here, we rounded up our favorite looks of the night.